Zimbabwe police ban public gatherings in capital to contain cholera outbreak

-HARARE (Reuters) - Zimbabwe’s police on Wednesday issued a ban on all public gatherings to control the spread of cholera, which has killed 21 people in the capital Harare, a day after the government declared an emergency following the outbreak of the disease.
+HARARE (Reuters) - Zimbabwe’s police on Wednesday issued a ban on all public gatherings and illegal food vending to control the spread of cholera, which has killed 21 people in the capital Harare.

+The ban was announced a day after the government declared the disease an emergency.

-In a statement, the national police spokeswoman Charity Charamba urged members of the public to take heed of the ban as it would assist in alleviating the spread of cholera, but did not say how long the ban would last.
+National police spokeswoman Charity Charamba said it would remain in place until the cholera outbreak was under control.
+She urged members of the public to heed the ban as it would assist in alleviating the spread of the disease.

-The main opposition leader Nelson Chamisa had planned to hold a rally on Saturday where he may take a mock presidential oath, three weeks after President Emmerson Mnangagwa was inaugurated following a court decision upholding his disputed election victory.
+The main opposition leader, Nelson Chamisa, had planned to hold a rally on Saturday where he may take a mock presidential oath, three weeks after President Emmerson Mnangagwa was inaugurated following a court decision upholding his disputed election victory.

-Chamisa’s spokesman Nkululeko Sibanda could not comment immediately.
+Chamisa’s spokesman Nkululeko Sibanda had no immediate comment.

 The opposition leader visited clinics where cholera patients were being treated earlier on Wednesday and called for collaboration between city health officials and the government.

+Police also said they had stopped the selling of food by illegal vendors on the streets in two of the most affected suburbs and in the city center.

+“Police will intensify patrols and surveillance in the Harare central business district and will be out in full force to ensure compliance with the government without fear or favor,” a police statement said.

-The Minister of Health Obadiah Moyo told a meeting of government departments dealing with the outbreak that more than 3,000 people had been infected by cholera and the disease had now spread outside the capital.
+More than 3,000 people had been infected by cholera and the disease had now spread outside the capital, Health Minister Obadiah Moyo told a meeting of government departments.

 This is the biggest cholera outbreak since 2008 when 4,000 people died and more than 40,000 were treated for this disease, according to ministry of health data.